devdanzin/cpython_fusil_report/cpython_report.md

 - Fuzzing time: > 25.000 hours (sum of all instances)
 - Fuzzing sessions: > 1.000.000
 - Hits: > 50.000
-- Issues filled: 52 (X valid, 43 closed, 9 open)
+- Issues filled: 52 *43 closed, 9 open)
-- Resulting PRs: 98 (Y open, Z closed)
+- Resulting PRs: 98

 The 52 issues filled correspond roughly to 30% of all the crashes (issues with "type-crash" label) and 2% of all issues (including features requests,